KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Sarah entzminger
 -->

-* Chatted with Python Security Developer-in-Residence Seth Larson about the outstanding Security Track and learned of the sprinting he would do to on a Python Security Policy and Threat Model ([issue](https://github.com/python/devguide/issues/1803) and [draft PR](https://github.com/python/devguide/pull/1804))
+* Chatted with Python Security Developer-in-Residence Seth Larson about the outstanding Security Track and learned of the sprinting he would do on a Python Security Policy and Threat Model ([issue](https://github.com/python/devguide/issues/1803) and [draft PR](https://github.com/python/devguide/pull/1804))
 * Chatted with Paul McGuire about what it was like to work on [Python in a Nutshell](https://learning.oreilly.com/library/view/python-in-a/9781098113544/) with Alex Martelli
 * Met Greg Smith and obtained a Claude Code Voucher
 * Got a bear hug from Carol Willing and a request to catch up soon